Final level art by 2D artist

 Outcome

-The game world started feeling developed and real
+The game world felt developed and polished

-Artists felt more confident in their decisions
+Artists were more confident in their decisions

-Visual consistency was much easier to maintain
+Visual consistency was easier to maintain

-And kids clearly loved the new visual direction!
+And kids loved the new game mode

 For me, this project solidified the importance and impact of clear art direction and guidance in a collaborative game development environment.